biosimulators/Biosimulators_pyNeuroML/docs-src/tutorial.rst

 Tutorial
 ========

-BioSimulators-pyNeuroML is available as a command-line program and as a command-line program encapsulated into a Docker image.
+BioSimulators-pyNeuroML is available as three command-line programs and as a command-line programs encapsulated into three Docker images.

 Creating COMBINE/OMEX archives and encoding simulation experiments into SED-ML